 Three times a day we contacted support via live chat.
 Each interaction was focused on one of these three questions.

 - Mornings, between 8 and 9 a.m.
 PST

 - Afternoon, between noon and 1 p.m.
 CST

 - Evenings, between 7 and 8 p.m.
 PST

-It was important that we found out whether each provider provided consistent support.
+We needed to found out whether each provider provided consistent support.
 Or if the support was inconsistent.

 This kept things consistent.
-Live chat is the best way to get to know each host, since we have a few providers that do not offer phone support.
+Live chat is the best way to get to know each host since we have a few providers that do not offer phone support.

 Each interaction was documented and each provider was graded on key areas.
-This has been proven valuable for real users.
+This has proven valuable for real users.

 - Support that isn’t salesy or pushy about unnecessary products